What is Jail like?

 After taking your mugshot, men are directed to sit on the bench closest to the camera.
 Women are directed to sit on the opposite end of the bench.
 One by one, each of you will be called up to another counter to complete the following three tasks/interviews:

 You are required to hand over any cash you have to the officer behind the counter.
 The officer puts the cash into a machine and gives you a receipt.
 Don’t worry, this cash will go on your inmate account if you are not released.
 If you are released, you will receive a prepaid card with this money loaded onto it.

 An officer will call you up to the counter to make a profile for you.
 You are asked to put your index finger on an electronic reader and answer a few more questions.

 Immigration: Lastly, if you have immigrated to the U.S., you will deal with ICE at this time.
 They will ask you where you were born and where you hold citizenship.
 It is best to be honest because they have access to immigration information on the computer in front of them.

 There is no specific order, but you will not move on to the next booking stage until each is complete.

 After you complete this stage, your name is called again.
-You are instructed to take your shoes off and strip down to one layer of clothing.
+You are instructed to take your shoes off and strip off your clothes to one layer.
 Your shoes are put through an x-ray machine and you walk through a metal detector.